-Many of us have ancestors who served in the Civil War and may have some interest in its history.
-Likewise, many of us have experienced serendipity while doing family history research – namely, finding something good even though you weren’t looking for it.
-Having a little major league baseball thrown in with research serendipity and Civil War history is a new one for me, but this article has them all.
+Many of us have ancestors who served in the Civil War and have some interest in its history.
+Likewise, many of us have experienced serendipity while conducting family history research – finding something good even though we weren’t looking for it.
+Having a little major league baseball thrown in is a new one for me, but this article has them all.
 What next?
 Hot dogs?
 Apple pie?

-The family in this article belongs to the line of Adam Rankin who died in 1747 in Lancaster County, Pennsylvania, and his wife Mary Steele Alexander.
+The family in this article belongs to the line of the Adam Rankin who died in 1747 in Lancaster County, Pennsylvania, whose wife was Mary Steele Alexander.
 An earlier article about the same line dealt with the family of William Rankin, one of Adam and Mary’s three sons.
-William and his wife Mary Huston Rankin (daughter of Archibald and Agnes Huston) had eight children, all named in William’s 1792 will:
+William and his wife Mary Huston Rankin had eight children, all named in William’s 1792 will:

 - James Rankin, b. ca. 1770, probably d.
 1820-1830, Centre Co., PA

 - William Rankin (Jr.), b.
 5 Nov 1770, d.
 29 Nov 1847, Centre Co., PA

 - Betsy Rankin, about whom I know nothing